 Head of School Announcement

-The Norwich Free Academy Board of Trustees has appointed Dr. Brian M. Kelly as the next Head of School, replacing David Klein whose last day is June 30.
+The Norwich Free Academy Board of Trustees has appointed Dr. Nathan Quesnel as the next Head of School, replacing Dr. Brian Kelly whose last day is June 30, 2023.

 Quesnel, who currently serves as Superintendent of Schools in East Hartford, is scheduled to start July 1, 2023.